 For purposes of the Commission's data quality assurance guidelines, the following terms will have the meanings below.
-These definitions follow or are derived from OMB's guidelines.
-Consistent with OMB's guidelines, we have adapted OMB's definitions in ways appropriate to the Commission's particular practices and programs.
+These definitions follow or are derived from the Government-wide Guidelines.
+Consistent with the Government-wide Guidelines, we have adapted OMB's definitions in ways appropriate to the Commission's particular practices and programs.